The Water Dragon

 Score SampleView a sample of the score of this work

-Version: This product features the SATB Choir with piano version of this work
+This sample is from the Trios: 2 Flutes, piano version of this work

 "The fossils suggest that ancient scorpions crawled out of the